Beyond Risk Management Ltd. Training, Audits,

 portrait of Elaine Parker

 Elaine M. Parker is Beyond Risk Management's Vice President of Operations.
-She is a safety professional with over thirty-five years of experience in the aviation industry.
+She is a safety professional with over forty years of experience in the aviation industry.

 Throughout her career to date she has served in many senior management positions in operations, marketing, safety, security and training both in the public and private sector.
 She instructed for fifteen years at the University of Southern California's Engineering Department (in Aviation Safety) and has spoken at international conferences worldwide.
-Elaine retains her Airline Transport Rating and conducts operational and technical courses to remain current.
+Elaine has held an Airline Transport Rating for well over thirty years (IFR not current presently) however she frequently conducts operational and technical courses to remain abreast of the skills and knowledge requirements.

 In 2001 she was honoured by the Canadian Minister of Transport with the "2001 Canadian Aviation Safety Award" for her work to promote safety in all sectors of the industry.